Jukim2/header_make_script/README.md

     set path that would be excluded during the search. (mostly would be libft)

-    Or you can open script file and set default path that would be excluded by just changing the variable on the third line
+    Or you can open script file and set default path that would be excluded by just changing the variable on the fourth line of script

 ## How to use